python-telegram-bot/python-telegram-bot/README.rst

 Learning by example
 -------------------

-We believe that the best way to learn this package is by example.
+We believe that the best way to lean this package is by example.
 Here are some examples for you to review.
 Even if it is not your approach for learning, please take a look at ``echobot.py``, it is the de facto base for most of the bots out there.
 Best of all, the code for these examples are released to the public domain, so you can start by grabbing the